'Disgraceful' administrative tribunal axed

-The tribunal which reviews decisions made by the federal government will be abolished, with Australia’s highest law officer slamming it as a “disgraceful exhibition of cronyism”.
+The tribunal that reviews federal government decisions has been axed, with Australia’s highest law officer slamming it as a “disgraceful exhibition of cronyism”.

-Attorney-General Mark Dreyfus announced on Friday the Administrative Appeals Tribunal would be replaced by a new body.
+Attorney-General Mark Dreyfus sadi on Friday the Administrative Appeals Tribunal would be replaced by a new body.

-The AAT has operated since 1976 but in recent times has been heavily criticised for being stacked with people with connections to the former coalition government.
+The AAT has operated since 1976.
+In recent times, it has been heavily criticised for being stacked with people with connections to the former coalition government.

 “The AAT’s public standing has been irreversibly damaged as a result of the actions of the former government over nine years,” he said.